jundsp/gibbs/README.md

 # gibbs

- Gibbs samplers for inference and learning hierarchical Bayesian models.
+A python package of Gibbs samplers for inferring and learning hierarchical Bayesian models.

+---
+Julian Neri
+McGill University
+May 2022